 Fernweh is not just another German word for Wanderlust.
 Wanderlust is exciting, whimsical, fun, and energizing.
 It is the Zeitgeist of the social media economy that motivates everyone to make their Top Ten lists and “live their best life.”

-Fernweh is not what someone who calls themselves a “gypsy” feels every time they go on vacation or on a road trip.
-It isn’t what you feel when you do not want to be where you are.
+Fernweh is not what someone who calls themselves a “g*psy” feels every time they go on vacation or on a road trip.
+It can feel devastating.

 Roma people call this type of longing Lungo Drom, the Long Road.
-In Isabel Fonseca’s fascinating book Bury Me Standing: The [Gypsies] and Their Journey, she shares a passage from her interviews with self-acknowledged historical “gypsies” in the Balkans about how they express these feelings through music:
+In Isabel Fonseca’s fascinating book Bury Me Standing: The [G*psies] and Their Journey, she shares a passage from her interviews with self-acknowledged historical “g*psies” in the Balkans about how they express these feelings through music:

 This phenomenon similar to Fernweh is a common thread between other itinerant people around the world, further compounded where political climates and society pushes them on with force.

-But there is a vague disconnect between my mind, body, and spirit that always makes me feel like I am somewhere else.
+Still, there is a vague disconnect between my mind, body, and Spirit that always makes me feel like I am somewhere else.
 Or that I should be.

 © Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.